 The southern part of the Baja Peninsula has warm winters and hot summers with occasional refreshing breezes.
 The coast of the Sea of Cortes generally has warmer temperatures than the Pacific coast.
-Los Cabos receives an annual average rainfall of 10 inches (25 cm), which falls mostly in September and October.
+Los Cabos receives an annual average rainfall of 10 inches, which falls mostly in September and October.

 In inland northern Mexico, the weather is generally arid and varies a great deal throughout the year.
-During the summer months, it can be very hot, with an average high of 95F in August.
+During the summer months, it can be very hot, with an average high of 95-degrees in August.
 Temperatures drop in winter, with north winds bringing a chill, January sees an average low of 48-degree.
 There is occasional snowfall in winter, so be prepared.

 One of northern Mexico's most important tourist attractions, the Copper Canyon, has distinct climates at the highlands and in the valleys, so visitors are advised to dress in layers to be able to bundle up or strip down for comfort.